StructifyAI/structify-python/docs/source/python_client/documents.rst

 Uploading Documents
 ---------------------
-You can upload documents to Structify using ``structify.documents.upload`` by passing the file in binary mode.
+You can upload documents to Structify using ``client.documents.upload`` by passing the file in binary mode.
 You will also need to specify the path you want to store the document on your Structify account, along with the type of document.

 .. code-block:: python

     from structify import Structify
-    structify = Structify(api_key="your-api-key-here")
+    client = Structify(api_key="your-api-key-here")

     file = "/path/to/your/document.pdf"